Ingo Petzke

 His (experimental) shorts screened at numerous domestic and foreign festivals.
-1976–2000 his company CINE PRO acted as sole German distributor specialised in Avant-garde/Experimental Film.
-During the 80s Petzke was a member of the Film Commission of Goethe-Institut - German Culture Institute, for which he curated several packages of Experimental films and Shorts.
+From 1976 to 2000 his company CINE PRO acted as sole German distributor specialised in avant-garde/experimental film.
+During the 1980s Petzke was a member of the Film Commission of Goethe-Institut – German Culture Institute, for which he curated several packages of experimental films and shorts.
 Since 2007, he runs Red Avocado Film, a DVD edition dedicated entirely to experimental film.

 Since 1983 Petzke has been Professor for Film at the Design Faculty of the University of Applied Sciences Würzburg-Schweinfurt.
-He lived and worked several turns in Australia: 1992 as Visiting Professor at Queensland University of Technology in Brisbane and 2001 - 2006 as Associate Professor at Bond University on the Gold Coast.
-In 2004 he earned his "PhD by Published Works" about Experimental Film.
+He lived and worked several turns in Australia: 1992 as a visiting professor at Queensland University of Technology in Brisbane and 2001–2006 as an associate professor at Bond University on the Gold Coast.
+In 2004 he earned his "PhD by Published Works" about experimental film.
 Additionally, he was awarded a Dr. phil. degree in 2006 at Universität Osnabrück with a film historical dissertation about Hollywood-based Australian feature film director Phillip Noyce.
 In 2008 he was appointed Adjunct Professor at the James Cook University's School of Creative Arts and in 2009 appointed Honorary Fellow of the Cairns Institute (For Research in the Tropics), both in Far-North Queensland, Australia.

 His main areas of interest are the history of the international Avant-garde (from 2008 till 2011, he was also Director of the (German) Research Center for Experimental Film) and more recently Australian film.
-Also, he has frequently done research into curriculum development, particularly for the German Federal government.
+Also, he has frequently done research into curriculum development, particularly for the German federal government.